Licensees: Frequently Asked Questions

 How do I add a product(s) to my current license?

-If a licensee wishes to add product categories to an existing license agreement, licensees must make the request through CLC, along with an explanation of anticipated distribution channels.
+If a licensee wishes to add product categories to an existing license agreement, licensees must make the request through IMGCL, along with an explanation of anticipated distribution channels.
 A sample of the proposed new product may be required before a decision is made to add product(s) to your license.
-Once the licensing office, along with CLC have decided if your new product(s) are approved for a new product category, you will receive an addendum to your trademark license agreement.
+Once the licensing office, along with IMGCL have decided if your new product(s) are approved for a new product category, you will receive an addendum to your trademark license agreement.
 Should your new product be added to your license, a post-production sample will be required.

 Can I sell my product at the Spartan Bookstore?

 While the Spartan Bookstore only sells licensed product, it is not obligated to sell the product of all Michigan State licensees.
 It is up to the licensee to market, sell and distribute its product within the distribution channels permitted within its license.

 When are royalties due?

 IMGCL local licensees are required to report on a quarterly basis, and IMGCL standard licensees are required to report on a monthly basis.
 Reports are due 20 days after the end of the reporting period.
 As an example, reports for the first quarter of the year (January – March) are due April 20 for local licensees, or reports for January are due February 20 for standard licensees.
 Please review Paragraph 7(a) of your IMGCL Standard Retail Product License Agreement to determine your reporting requirements.
 Royalties are due on sales when the product is shipped or the customer is invoiced, whichever comes first.

 Students!
 Royalties generated from the commercial use of MSU's marks support student scholarships and programming for MSU students as well as athletic scholarships for student-athletes, less the actual administrative expenses of running the trademark licensing program.